AlphaSheep/QuickCoords/README.md

 The focus is on speed and optimised work flow.

-It is still in the early stages of development.
+It is being written in Python 3 using PyQt4.

 License
 -------